Moondragon: Guardians of the Galaxy

 After her resurrection, Moondragon joins Phyla back at Knowhere and is accepted as an unofficial member of the Guardians of the Galaxy.
 She assists Cosmo and Mantis as part of the telepathic support team.
 Her resurrection leaves her mind more open than it had been before her death, so she is able to detect things before either Mantis or Cosmo do.
 Her increased sensitivity also leaves her more vulnerable to psychic manipulation by Starhawk, who has herself been released from confinement.

 With Phyla's death at the hands of Adam Magus, Moondragon takes it upon herself to become a field agent for the Guardians of the Galaxy.
 However, she becomes host to an alien parasite originating in a parallel universe across the Fault, a time-space tear created by Black Bolt's Terrigen Bomb.
 Worse, she is biometrically cuffed by Cynosure, leader of the Luminals (an organization of heroic alien superhumans from the planet Xarth III), who intends to have the creature tried for killing one of her fellow Luminals.
-To make things worse, members of the Church of Universal Truth kidnap Moondragon and Cynosure, seeing the parasite as a god, whom they intend to birth.
-Luckily, the Guardians and Luminals mount a joint rescue attempt and extract the two.
+To make things worse, members of the Universal Church of Truth kidnap Moondragon and Cynosure, seeing the parasite as a god, whom they intend to birth.
+The Guardians and Luminals mount a joint rescue attempt and extract the two.
 With the help of Knowhere's medical staff, they are able to remove the organism from Moondragon.
 During these experiences, Moondragon has visions of a cocoon and Phyla being alive.